 - Fly to Grenoble:

-Alternatively, hire a car from any airport – driving times to La Grave are 1.45hrs from Grenoble airport, 2.30hrs from Lyon airport and 3 hours from Geneva airport.
+Alternatively, hire a car from any airport – driving times to Briancon are 2hrs from Turin, 2.5hrs from Grenoble, 3.00hrs from Lyon and 3.30 hours from Geneva.
 NB you must hire a car with winter tyres or snow chains – as you will be crossing high mountain passes in winter, where special equipment is compulsory.

 Other travel options